johm/redemmas/bylaws.md

 Meetings
 ========

+1. All management decisions for Red Emma's are to be made by the Collective in accordance with the decision making structure outlined in this document.
 1. The Collective will meet in a timely and regular fashion.
 Meeting minutes shall be recorded at all Collective meetings and made available to all members.